ChrisChinchilla/chrischinchilla.com/_clients/libcamera.md

 end_date: 20-07-31
 ---

-We helped with documentation for this open source camera stack and framework for Linux, Android, and ChromeOS.
+I helped with documentation for this open source camera stack and framework for Linux, Android, and ChromeOS.